What is United Way of Central and Northeastern Connecticut (United Way)?

 We can look up the designation code in our database and provide it to you.
 However, if we are unable to locate a designation code for your agency, we will research your agency and create a code upon receiving your pledge card.
 Any information you can provide about your agency is helpful.

 How will I be acknowledged by the agency?

-By checking the box that reads: “Please check here if you want to be acknowledged by the agency you have designated.”
+By checking the box that reads: “Please check here if you want to be acknowledged by the organization to which you have directed a gift.”

 The agency that you designated to will receive a report that lists your name and gift amount.
 If this box is left unchecked we will pass along the gift, but list you as anonymous.

 Does United Way charge a fee for contributions designated to agencies?

 Yes, contributions directed to organizations through United Way are subject to a 10 percent fee (includes administration and fundraising costs), capped at $100 per directed gift (assessed on a pro-rata basis upon gift proceeds received).

 How do you calculate the amount paid out to the agencies I chose?

 United Way pays when your gift is received from you or from your employer via payroll deductions.
 For payroll deduction gifts, collections are tracked when provided by the employer.
 When donor detail is not provided on payroll payments, payments are applied proportionately to all payroll donors for that company.

 Contributions will be distributed directly to designated organizations on an ongoing basis if proceeds and pledge details are received by United Way on or before the end of the month preceding payout.